gitpod-samples/dotfiles.auto_multi-repo/README.md

 ## Embedding the same functionality in your org-wide default workspace/docker image

+If you don't want to tell users to configure this individually via dotfiles, you can add this to your org default [workspace image](https://www.gitpod.io/docs/classic/user/configure/orgs/settings#default-workspace-image)

-Add the following lines to the source dockerfile used to build your image:
+You need to add the following lines to the source dockerfile used to build your image:

 ```dockerfile
 RUN <<EOR